I picked up Fundamentals of software architecture last week. Overall the book is good as a starting point.

 - We notice that and write books about it like this one.

 The problem when the flow goes the other way around:

-So It’s important to look at this kind of books with skepticism and use it for what it’s written for:
+So It’s important to look at this kind of book with skepticism and use it for what it’s written for:

 And we have to know that every system is very different. the organization structure is different and the software goals and required characteristics are different.
-So each of these proposed solutions are not a unit by itself. but can be broken down, mixed and combined with other patterns to build the goal system.
+So each of these proposed solutions is not a unit by itself. but can be broken down, mixed, and combined with other patterns to build the goal system.